 Researchers from the fields of architecture, design, urban design, computer science,

-engineering, and other disciplines who follow these issues are invited, with special
+engineering, and other disciplines who follow these issues were invited, with special

 encouragement to doctoral students, to submit research papers and critical essays, and to